facebook instagram vimeo youtube

 Get to know your teachers for a little bit more:

-GAGA / NATALIA IWANIEC
+GAGA / NATALIA IWANIEC (PL)

 From deep listening to the body to physical sensations.
 It’s a framework for discovering and strengthening the body and adding flexibility, stamina, agility and skills including coordination and efficiency while stimulating the senses and imagination.
 Natalia’s classes offer a workout that investigates form, speed and effort while traversing additional spectrums such as those between soft and thick textures, delicacy and explosive power, understatement and exaggeration.
 Natalia is guiding dancers through awakening numb areas, increasing awareness of habits and improving the efficiency of movement inside multilayered tasks.
 Dancers are encouraged to connect to pleasure inside moments of effort.